Everybody knows that the future of education is online.

 There are two plans to choose from.
-Both have basic features such as integrated payment gateways, discussion forum, conditional access to content, and others.
+Both have basic features such as integrated payment gateways, discussion forums, conditional access to content, and others.

 Shaw Academy is one of the primary beneficiaries of the online course boom in 2020.
 But despite its surging popularity for its fine collection of courses, its reputation took a hit because of billing issues and poor customer support.

-Arguably the most popular online learning platform in this list, Udemy is home for over 130,000 courses that range across different topics under the sun.
+Arguably the most popular online learning platform in this list, Udemy is home to over 130,000 courses that range across different topics under the sun.

 As a low-cost online learning platform, you will have to dig deep to find diamonds in the rough with Udemy.